 2. Pre-purchase Surveys

 A pre-purchase survey is strongly recommended when purchasing a vessel.
-This comprehensive inspection evaluates the vessel's condition and is widely accepted by insurers.
+This comprehensive inspection evaluates the vessel’s condition “as is, where is” at the time of survey, based solely on observable and accessible areas at the time of inspection, and is commonly accepted by insurers and financial institutions.

-Out-of-Water Inspection: Includes, but is not limited to, the hull bottom, keel, rudder, underwater gear, propeller, anodes, and overall hull soundness.
+Out-of-Water Inspection: Includes, but is not limited to, the hull bottom, keel, rudder, underwater gear, propeller, anodes, and general condition of the hull structure.

-In-Water Inspection: Includes, but is not limited to, hull piping and tankage, safety equipment, rigging and spars, decks and superstructure, hull interior and below-deck structural components, cockpits, helms and navigation equipment, cabin interiors, galley and head systems, visual inspection of electrical systems (AC and DC), and visual inspection of propulsion engines and related systems.
+In-Water Inspection: Includes, but is not limited to, hull piping and tankage, safety equipment, rigging and spars (from readily accessible locations), decks and superstructure, interior spaces, structural components visible from accessible areas, cockpits, helms, navigation equipment, galley and head systems, and visual inspection of electrical and propulsion systems.

 3. Insurance Surveys